barjac/freedv-rade-build/README.md

 On completion you should see a message to that effect and instructions on how to launch the program.

-If you are using hamlib don't forget to add yourself to the 'dialout' group.
+If you are using hamlib don't forget to add yourself (as root) to the 'dialout' group:

+\# usermod -aG dialout <your_user_name>

+To make that active you will need to reboot the system.

 ## Testing new updates